Tundra Space

 Hypersensitivity reaction to asparaginase

-We will perform a longitudinal Danish cohort study in pediatric and young adult ALL patients receiving PEG-asparaginase as part of induction and post-consolidation therapy treated on the A2G-1.
-We will include 20 patients with hypersensitivity and 20 without.
+The investigators will perform a longitudinal Danish cohort study in pediatric and young adult ALL patients receiving PEG-asparaginase as part of induction and post-consolidation therapy treated on the A2G-1.
+20 patients with hypersensitivity and 20 without will be included in the study.
 Biological samples will be collected at baseline, during early post-exposure with PEG-asparaginase, at clinical hypersensitivity, and at follow-up timepoints according to the A2G-1.
-We will pair these samples with EDTA-plasma samples from the same timepoints.
-We will perform enrichment of plasma cells together with bulk TCR and BCR repertoire and clonotype sequencing.
-From plasma we will perform serum proteomics to identify peptide fragments of circulating AAA.
-We will align Ig-Seq peptides with BCR sequences from PBMC and BM to map specific antibodies to their clonal plasma cell origin.
+Samples will be paired with EDTA-plasma samples from the same timepoints.
+Enrichment of plasma cells together with bulk TCR and BCR repertoire and clonotype sequencing will be performed.
+From plasma investigators will perform serum proteomics to identify peptide fragments of circulating AAA.
+Investigators will align Ig-Seq peptides with BCR sequences from PBMC and BM to map specific antibodies to clonal plasma cell origin.
 This approach yields a direct functional link between repertoire data and pathogenic antibodies.